MicrosoftDocs/sql-docs/docs/tools/synapse-pathway/data-type-mappings-microsoft-sql-server.md

 Azure Synapse Pathway transpiles SQL code from source systems such as IBM Netezza, Microsoft SQL Server, Snowflake, and Teradata Vantage to T-SQL compliant with Azure Synapse SQL.
 Synapse Pathway utilizes an Abstract Syntax Tree (AST) model for mapping source data types into supported types.

-The following set of links show the source and target data type mappings for each of the supported source systems.
+The following set of links shows the source and target data type mappings for each of the supported source systems.

 | Microsoft SQL Server Data Type | Azure Synapse SQL Data Type |
 |----- | ----- |